 What Is Psychological Flexibility?
 6 Ways To Increase It

-Psychological flexibility is not an unknown concept.
+Psychological flexibility or Mental Flexibility is not an unknown concept.
 There are so many therapies in which the patient is taught psychological flexibility so that their ability to face challenges that life throws at them is increased.

 We all have been in a situation when life was just so uncertain and unpredictable.
 Do you remember how you reacted in those tough situations?
 The reaction we have when life challenges us tells a lot about our psychological flexibility.